ESD-USB Back to Normal: How to Convert ESD-USB and Recover Your Data

 - Connect the ESD-USB to your computer.

-- Right-click on the ESD-USB drive and select ‘Format’.
-Choose NTFS or FAT32 file system and perform a quick format.
+- Right-click the ESD-USB drive and select Format.
+Choose NTFS or FAT32 and run a quick format.

-- Type ‘cmd’ in the Start Menu, right-click on Command Prompt and Run as Administrator.
+- Type cmd in the Start Menu, right-click Command Prompt, and choose Run as Administrator.

-- Create a new partition with ‘create partition primary’, make it active with ‘active’, and format it with ‘format fs=ntfs quick’ or ‘format fs=fat32 quick’, depending on your preference.
+- Create a new partition with create partition primary, mark it active with active, then format it with format fs=ntfs quick or format fs=fat32 quick.

 Method 3: Using Windows PowerShell